kedro-org/kedro/docs/source/visualisation/share_kedro_viz.md

-# Share a deployed Kedro-Viz project
+# Deploy a Kedro-Viz project

-Shareable URLs were introduced in Kedro-Viz version 7.0.0.
+Deploying Kedro-Viz was introduced in version 7.0.0.
 This page describes how to generate a deployed, shareable URL with Kedro-Viz using the [spaceflights tutorial](../tutorial/spaceflights_tutorial.md).

 If you haven't installed Kedro [follow the documentation to get set up](../get_started/install.md).
 In your terminal window, navigate to the folder you want to store the project.